yyyc514/website/README.md

 cp config/secrets.yml.example config/secrets.yml
 ```

+Before running `exercism:setup` you'll first need to edit `secrets.yml` to add your own GitHub OAuth
+details.
+You'll need to change `github_key` and `github_secret`.
+This will avoid hitting rate
+limiting during the setup process.
+See **OAuth setup** below for details on how to setup an actual
+OAuth development application with GitHub.

 Then we've put a rake task together that should set everything else up.
 You can run it like this:

 ```bash